FREE TOLE PAINTING PATTERN

 Let everything dry.

-Trim the paper and sand the edges smooth.
+Trim the paper with the craft knife and sand the edges smooth.

-Instead of using papers, you may choose to just basecoat the holder in a colour that appeals to you.
+Instead of using papers, you may just want to basecoat the holder in your favorite color.
+It's up to you.

-Position the tracing and use dark graphite to transfer the design.
+Position the tracing on the surface and use dark graphite and the stylus to transfer the design.
 Use light pressure.

-Float Dark Forest Green on one side of the center veins (as indicated by the tiny dots).
+With the #12 flat, float Dark Forest Green on one side of the center veins (as indicated by the tiny dots).

 Mix 4 parts Matte Gel Medium with 1 part Williamsburg Blue.
 Mix thoroughly with a craft stick or small palette knife.

 Paint one daisy at a time.